 Networking is possibly one of the most important ways to attract investors and just getting the word out about your business.
-Networking will allow you to pitch your business idea in a setting that’s not too daunting or intimidating.
-Standing up in front of two or three potential investors in a room and delivering a pitch can be nerve-wrecking, whereas when you are at a networking event you can be a little more relaxed when pitching your business idea.
-Networking will allow you to deliver your pitch in a natural and organic manor, and will enable you to build a relationship with the prospective investor.
+It will allow you to pitch your business idea in a setting that’s not too daunting or intimidating.
+Standing up in front of a few potential investors in a room and delivering a pitch can be nerve-wrecking.
+Whereas, when you are at a networking event you can be a little more relaxed when pitching..
+Networking will allow you to deliver your pitch in a natural and organic manor.
+This will enable you to build a relationship with the prospective investor.

-To get started, begin networking within your local investing communities, as this will be the initial step in talking about your business and sharing your ideas.
-You will have to network often and make sure to attend relevant events for a chance that may lead to you gaining the right investor for your business.
+To get started, begin networking within your local investing communities.
+This will be the initial step in talking about your business and sharing your ideas.
+You will have to network often and make sure to attend relevant events.
+Make sure to take any chances that may lead to you gaining the right investor for your business.

 You can also network through social media, primarily LinkedIn.
 It will help you connect with relevant people in the industry as well getting to know potential investors.
 If you build yourself a good profile, investors may come to you.

 You need to make sure that you are well-educated on the market and the industry through conducting extensive market research.
-If you are making statements that are vague, then it will seem like you haven’t taken the time to carry out a significant amount of research.
+Making vague statements will make it seem like you haven’t taken the time to carry out a significant amount of research.
 Whether this is in your business pitch, plan or at a networking event, it will make you seem unprepared, so it is important to put the time and effort into it in order for you to come across as serious about your business venture.

 You will need to be carrying out market research even before you have your business idea in place.
 So make sure to get into the habit of carrying out market research whether this for your business plan or for developing new products.